Crusader knights in desert Holy Land: Medieval Christian warriors in crusading armor during Holy Land military campaigns

 What sparked the First Crusade?

-The immediate trigger was a plea for military assistance from the Byzantine Emperor, Alexios I Komnenos, who was facing the expansion of the Seljuk Turks.
+The immediate trigger was a plea for military assistance from Byzantine Emperor Alexios I Komnenos, who faced the expansion of the Seljuk Turks across Anatolia.
 Pope Urban II responded by framing the conflict as a holy pilgrimage to liberate Jerusalem from Islamic control, promising spiritual rewards for those who took the cross.
+His sermon at the Council of Clermont in November 1095 drew an enormous response from knights, nobles, and ordinary people across Western Europe, producing the largest military expedition the medieval world had yet seen.

 What happened during the Third Crusade?